-Dialectical Behavioral Therapy (DBT) helps patients learn to manage emotional response to life’s events, oftentimes events that elicit feelings of trauma, depression, grief or loss.
+Dialectical Behavioral Therapy (DBT) helps clients manage an emotional response to life’s events, oftentimes events that elicit negative feelings like trauma, depression, grief or loss.
 To help mitigate conflict and promote positive emotional responses to life’s conflicts, dialectical behavioral therapy offers patients therapeutic modalities that improve focus and emotional management.

-One major aspect of mindfulness requires that we slow down and take in each moment as it happens.
-Mindfulness therapy helps reorganize the thought process, eliminating automatic negative conclusions and promoting clear thinking, regardless of the day’s events or issues.
+One major aspect of mindfulness requires that we slow down and take in each moment as it happens, without passing judgment or asserting opinions on the situation, emotion, etc. Mindfulness therapy helps reorganize the thought process, eliminating automatic negative conclusions and promoting clear thinking, regardless of the day’s events or issues.

 When it comes to distress tolerance, it’s all about acceptance: acceptance of yourself, your emotions and your current situation.
 Mindfulness therapy and other treatment modalities can actively help you promote healthy thoughts and productive habits; distress tolerance ensures that no matter where you are on your therapy journey, you can come to accept and love yourself.